 I’m going to break down it down for you, dollar-by-dollar.
 I’ll discuss both the start-up costs and the ongoing costs of practicing the Marquette Method.
 I’ll also provide direct links to the best places to buy Marquette supplies in the USA, Canada, and UK, and then identify some ways to save money for costs associated with using the Marquette Method.

 At the end of the post you’ll find charts that show you, depending which country you live in (USA, Canada, or UK), how much it will cost you to practice the Marquette Method of NFP.
 I’ve priced it out in two categories (start-up costs and ongoing costs) and both on the high and low end, so that you can decide for yourself whether you can afford to practice this method.
 If you live in a country I haven’t mentioned, don’t feel left out—I’m just not certain what the cost of supplies are where you live.

-- Buying Clearblue fertility monitor test sticks (depending on cycle length, from about $6 to $30 per month)
+- Buying Clearblue fertility monitor test sticks (about $6 to $30 per month, depending on cycle length)

 How Expensive Is Marquette Method Instruction?